docupotamus/docupotamus/site/docs/quickstart.md

 ## What's Next?

-A good first place to start is [creating a task list](./themes/theme-task-list#example-usage) just like the one on this page.
+Good first places to start are learning more about the [differences between Docupotamus and Docusaurus](./presets/preset-classic.md#docusaurus-differences) or [creating a task list](./themes/theme-task-list#example-usage) just like the one on this page.
 Try it out!